PJLeirer/AthenaSMS/README.md

 555-555-0100|Hello Bob<br/>
 5555551234 | Hello World<br/>

-all the above lines are valid( ignore '<br/>' tags, just for html view). a new line on the end should be fine but not sure whitespace and dashes are removed from left of pipe. whitespace is removed before first char from right of pipe.
+all the above lines are valid( ignore 'break' tags, just for html view). a new line on the end should be fine but not sure. whitespace and dashes are removed from left of pipe. whitespace is removed before first char from right of pipe.